Democrat Warnock wins Georgia Senate seat; Democrat Ossoff’s campaign confident of victory in too-close-to-call race

-The race between Democrat Jon Ossoff and incumbent Republican David Perdue for the second Senate seat remained too close to call overnight, separated by a razor thin margin.
+The race between Democrat Jon Ossoff and incumbent Republican David Perdue for the second Senate seat remained too close to call overnight, separated by a razor-thin margin.
 Ossoff trailed Perdue for most of the night, taking the lead after midnight with votes from Democratic stronghold DeKalb county.
-At 3am E.T., Ossoff led by a growing margin of 12,000 votes, with less than 2% of votes remaining to be counted.
+At 3 a.m.
+E.T., Ossoff led by a growing margin of 12,000 votes, with less than 2% of votes remaining to be counted.

 Republicans need to win one of the two seats to retain control of the Senate.